 Shortly thereafter, Ryan found a home as a workers’ compensation attorney at the Law Offices of James Scott Farrin.
-Today, he is a shareholder of the firm.
+Today, he is a Partner of the firm.
 As a North Carolina State Bar Board Certified Specialist in workers’ compensation law (one of only 1533 in North Carolina), Ryan now spends his days protecting the rights of injured workers throughout the state.
 Ryan’s efforts earned him selection to the 2018 “Rising Star” list in the area of workers’ compensation law from Super Lawyers magazine.4

 When Ryan is not at work, he enjoys spending time with his family in Cary, NC.
 He participates in community theater as much as possible and writes and illustrates children’s books in his spare time.